rstenet/abap-aes/README.md

 There is also a method CL_SEC_SXML_WRITER=>CRYPT_AES_CTR providing Counter Mode.
 It is calling ENCRYPT_IV block by block, stripping 2/3 of the output each cycle.

-This class implements the missing modes:
+This class implements the following modes:
 - (ECB) Electronic Code Book
 - (CFB) Cipher FeedBack
 - (OFB) Output FeedBack